brunoroque06/brunoroque06.github.io/_pages/chess-fundamentals.md

 ## Pawns

-- "My main purpose is to gain recognition for myself by means of a new idea of which no one has conceived, or perhaps has been unable to practice; that is, good play of the pawns; they are the soul of chess: it is they alone that determine the attack and the defence, and the winning or losing of the game depends entirely on their good or bad arrangement." - François-André Danican Philidor.
+- My main purpose is to gain recognition for myself by means of a new idea of which no one has conceived, or perhaps has been unable to practice; that is, good play of the pawns; they are the soul of chess: it is they alone that determine the attack and the defence, and the winning or losing of the game depends entirely on their good or bad arrangement. - François-André Danican Philidor.
 - Whenever a pawn is advanced, weak squares are potentially created, as that pawn no longer controls the squares it used to.
 - Pawns around the king (`f`, `g`, `h` when castled king side) become particularly weak if pushed.
 Pushing the `h` pawn, to `h5` or `h6` for example as black, creates what is called a "hook", which white can then take advantage of by pushing his `g` pawn, or even sacrificing the bishop to start an attack.
 - How to create weaknesses: by making the opponent push a pawn, usually by attacking his pawns (either by advancing pawns or attacking with pieces).